Kent

 treed ridge (middle of photo) while I climbed to a higher point on the left.

-down from a knoll on the slope.
+Dropping down from a knob on the slope

-Trees thin near the crest
+Trees thinned near the crest

 On the ridge crest looking west at the Opal Range